iandees/crawl/README.md

 well-known pitfalls.
 This list is sourced from the [ArchiveBot](https://github.com/ArchiveTeam/ArchiveBot) project.

+If you're running a larger crawl, the tool can be told to rotate the output WARC files when they reach a certain size (100MB by default, controlled by the *--output-max-size* flag.
+To do so, make sure the *--output* option contains somewhere the literal token `%s`, which will be replaced by a unique identifier every time a new file is created, e.g.:

+    $ crawl --output=out-%s.warc.gz http://example.com/

 ## Limitations

 Like most crawlers, this one has a number of limitations: